 Do not modify a loop control variable within a loop.

-Declare all enhanced for statement loop variables final.
+Declare all enhanced for statement loop variables final to cause the Java compiler to flag and reject any assignments made to the loop variable.

 Do not use floating point types as a loop control variable.